liumaowen/sap-abap/README.md

 This adaptor works with any ABAP version from 7.0 onwards.
 I have tested it in 7.31, 7.40 and 7.50, which are the three releases where I can currently maintain it.
 If you are using any older release please contact me for indications.

-This project is tested with BrowserStack
+'This project is tested with BrowserStack'